xiaolai/xiaolai.github.io/monte-carlo-projection/README.md

 - μ = Expected annual return
 - σ = Annual volatility (standard deviation)
 - Z = Standard normal random variable (via Box-Muller transform)
+- R_upper = μ + |(-1 - μ)/σ| × σ (symmetric upper bound)

+#### Symmetric Return Capping
+To prevent mathematically impossible returns (worse than -100% loss) while maintaining distribution symmetry:
+- **Lower bound**: -99.99% (prevents complete depletion from market returns alone)
+- **Upper bound**: Calculated dynamically to be equidistant from the mean as -100%
+- This ensures equal probability mass is trimmed from both tails
+- Preserves the expected value with minimal bias (typically < 0.1%)

 ### Withdrawal Logic
 - Withdrawals begin at the end of the specified start year